timghaly/attC-taxa/README.md

 -d : path to directory containing all 11 CMs ('attC-taxon-CMs')

--i : input fasta of attC sequences (each sequence must be represent a single *attC* sequence)
+-i : input fasta of attC sequences (each sequence must represent a single *attC* sequence)

 **Optional arguments:**